karekoho/valgrind-container/README.md

 - libc6-dev
 - GNU C Library: Development Libraries and Header Files or libc-dev
 - make
+- cmake

+Google Test (https://github.com/google/googletest) is compiled to two static libraries gtest.a and gtest_main.a in /usr/local/lib

 Compiling and debugging the example program called *leak*:
 ```